Stamates/tkinter/readme.md

     * Set Fill - Opens a color palette to select the default fill color for new shapes
     * Set Outline - Opens a color palette to select the default outline color for new shapes
 * Canvas area mouse controls / contextual menus
-    * Left click creates a new shape at that location
+    * Left click and drag creates a new shape at that location (shape created upon release of mouse button)
         * Circles are created at the center point
         * Squares are created at the top left corner
         * Triangles are created at the top point